-The main drawback is the lack of a kill-switch, so that might be an issue for some (especially, to be frank, those using their iPhone for slightly dubious means like torrenting) although it does include an auto-reconnect option which will try to re-establish the tunnel if your connection drops
+The main drawback is the lack of a kill-switch, so that might be an issue for some (especially those using their iPhone for torrenting) although it does include an auto-reconnect option that will try to re-establish the tunnel if your connection drops

 Support: The service offers 24/7 customer support through live chat or email, to help users with any questions or issues they may encounter.

-Get the best iPhone VPN 2022 with two freebies (opens in new tab)
+Get the best iPhone VPN in 2023 with two freebies

-If you're still making up your mind, there's a 30-day no quibbles money back guarantee to take advantage of, too.
-But for the ultimate value on our #1 app, opt for a one year plan - you'll get 3 months extra free and one whole year of completely unlimited secure cloud backup from Backblaze.
+If you're still making up your mind, there's a 30-day no-quibbles money-back guarantee to take advantage of, too.
+But for the ultimate value on our #1 app, opt for a one-year plan—you'll get 3 months extra for free and one whole year of completely unlimited secure cloud backup from Backblaze.

-Remember, you won't get this added extra if you go and download straight from the App Store.
-You need to click on of the links on this page to benefit.
+Remember, you won't get this added extra if you go and download it straight from the App Store.
+You need to click on the links on this page to benefit.